 If you don’t have wild garlic pesto, simply substitute it for whichever type you’ve got to hand whether it’s homemade or store-bought it really doesn’t matter.
-However if you fancy giving homemade pesto a whirl (even without wild garlic) you will find some how-to tips in my Wild Garlic & Walnut Pesto post.
+However if you fancy giving homemade pesto a whirl (even without wild garlic) you will find some how-to tips in my Wild Garlic & Walnut Pesto recipe.

 Feel free to serve this finger lickin’ good chicken with your choice of sides.
 I love simple sautéed potatoes and Easy Grated Carrot Salad.
 Oh and don’t forget some pesto mayonnaise on the side which is a simple mix of whatever pesto you’re using and some good old mayo.
 It takes seconds to make and it’s perfect for dipping both chicken and tatties in!

-- 1 kg Chicken Pieces (thighs & drumsticks) skin on, bone in
+- 1 kg Chicken Pieces (thighs & drumsticks) skin on, bone in (see notes)

 - 250 g shallots peeled & small ones left whole, large ones halved or quartered